Unrest erupts at Jerusalem holy site ahead of march

 But Palestinians, who seek east Jerusalem as the capital of a future state, see the march as a provocation.
 Last year, the parade helped trigger an 11-day war between Israel and Gaza militants.

-Ahead of the march, Prime Minister Naftali Bennett said that “flying the flag of Israel in the capital of Israel is an obvious thing” and that Israel had made this clear “from the first moment.”
+Ahead of the march, Prime Minister Naftali Bennett said that “flying the flag of Israel in the capital of Israel is an obvious thing” and that Israel had made this clear “from the outset.”
 At the same time, he asked participants to celebrate in a “responsible and respectful manner.”

 Thousands of people normally take part in the march through the Muslim Quarter of the Old City, including some who shout out nationalistic or racist slogans toward the Palestinians, before making their way to the Western Wall in the Jewish Quarter.